 And winemaking can involve an enormous amount of control.
 Most wine is made in a high-intervention way—by which I mean the winemaker takes many, many actions on the long journey from grape to bottle to make the wine predictable in quantity, color, flavor, and aroma.

-To ensure yield, the vineyard is fertilized and irrigated, sprayed with fungicides, pesticides, and herbicides, to ensure yield.
-In the winery, the grapes are pressed and the juice heated to kill existing yeasts and bacteria, then inoculated with a cultured yeast selected to produce a particular flavor profile.
+Some examples: To ensure yield, the vineyard is fertilized and irrigated, sprayed with fungicides, pesticides, and herbicides.
+In the winery, the grapes are pressed (the speed and the equipment used in pressing affects the qualities of the juice that results) and the juice heated to kill existing yeasts and bacteria, then inoculated with a cultured yeast selected to produce a particular flavor profile.
 This cultured yeast produces this profile within a particular temperature range, so the tank of juice is cooled or heated during fermentation.
 After fermentation converts the juice into wine, plant-based pigments are added to intensify the wine’s color, and it is stored temporarily in a cask made of a wood and of a size chosen for the flavor—a container that works a bit like a teabag.
 Sulfur is added to prevent bacterial or fungal growth that might change the flavor or the color of the wine.

 The winemaker has an idea at the outset about what the wine should become, and these actions—which are just a small handful of the numerous control actions winemakers can take—are designed to shape the wine to conform with that idea.

-I don’t much like this style of industrial wine and have avoided it nearly entirely since 2011.
+I don’t much like this style of high-intervention industrial wine and have avoided it nearly entirely since 2011.

 Low-intervention wine